Verssae/NeuroJIT/README.md

 └── cuf/*.csv      # 9 commit understandability features of target commits
 ```

-If you wish to build the dataset from scratch, you can use the following scripts:
+If you wish to build the dataset from scratch, the following scripts can be used:

 ```Shell
  (1) Usage: python scripts/data_utils.py COMMAND [ARGS]...